 This class-based discrimination was offensive to many, damaging to morale and ludicrous in practice.
 Air stations had to have separate messes and clubs for sergeant-pilots who were not supposed to fraternize with their squadron mates who were officers.
 (Some squadrons only had a handful a sergeant pilots– who messed with the senior RAF ratings on the base).

 So the very men who formed bonds of comradeship in battle, fought together, grieved together and faced a deadly foe together, who may have just fought a grueling air battle with the Luftwaffe, were not allowed to share a beer after they landed.
 If a sergeant-pilot had saved the life of an officer pilot, that man could not buy the sergeant a drink.

 Hard to believe such pettiness existed in a war for the survival of the Kingdom but it did.
 Distinctions between the two groups lessened as time went on but the system was always awkward.

-Tragically, Lane was killed in December that year.
+Tragically, Lane was killed in action 13 December 1942.
 He was 25 years old.
 (Imperial War Museum)

 LEST WE FORGET

 Squadron Leader No. 19 Squadron, Royal Air Force.